HeckRodSav/Arduino-TeclixLib/README.md

 # TeclixLib
-Library for matrix keyboard of any size.
+Library for matricial keyboard of any size without resistors.